-Director - The Director of the Department of Consumer and Business Services, or the $[D]\underline{d}$ irector's designee.
+Director - The Director of the Department of Consumer and Business Services, or the director's designee.

-Division - The Oregon Occupational Safety and Health (O[R-]regon OSHA) Division of the Department of Consumer and Business Services.
+Division - The Oregon Occupational Safety and Health (Oregon OSHA) Division of the Department of Consumer and Business Services.

-Emphasis Program - A special program that targets Division activity to industries that [, according to national or state data,] have a high potential for serious injuries or illnesses according to national or state data.
+Emphasis Program - A special program that targets Division activity to industries that have a high potential for serious injuries or illnesses, according to national or state data.

-Employee - Any individual, including a minor, whether lawfully or unlawfully employed, who [is currently employed or formerly employed, including a minor whether lawfully or unlawfully employed, who] engages to furnish services for a remuneration, financial or otherwise[,] and who is subject to the direction and control of an employer, and includes:
+Employee - Any individual, including a minor, whether lawfully or unlawfully employed, who engages to furnish services for a remuneration, financial or otherwise and who is subject to the direction and control of an employer, and includes:

-[s]Salaried, elected and appointed officials of the state, state agencies, counties, cities, school districts, and other public corporations[,]. [or a]
+Salaried, elected and appointed officials of the state, state agencies, counties, cities, school districts, and other public corporations.

-Any [individual who is]person provided with workers' compensation coverage as a subject worker [pursuant te]under ORS Chapter 656, whether by operation of law or by election.
+Any person provided with workers' compensation coverage as a subject worker under ORS Chapter 656, whether by operation of law or by election.

-Employee exposure record - A record of monitoring or measuring [which] that contains [a] qualitative or quantitative information indicative of employee exposures to toxic materials or harmful physical agents.
+Employee exposure record - A record of monitoring or measuring that contains qualitative or quantitative information indicative of employee exposures to toxic materials or harmful physical agents.
 This includes both individual exposure records and general research or statistical studies based on information collected from exposure records.

-Employee medical record - A record [which]that contains information concerning the health status of an employee or employees exposed or potentially exposed to toxic materials or harmful physical agents.
+Employee medical record - A record that contains information concerning the health status of an employee or employees exposed or potentially exposed to toxic materials or harmful physical agents.
 These records may include, but are not limited to: